African-American literature: Recent history

 African Americans are also represented in the genres of science fiction, fantasy and horror, with Samuel R. Delany, Octavia E. Butler, Steven Barnes, Tananarive Due, Robert Fleming, Brandon Massey, Charles R. Saunders, John Ridley, John M. Faucette, Sheree Thomas and Nalo Hopkinson being just a few of the well-known authors.
-Many of these novelist take influence from writings like Toni Morrison's Beloved and Harriet Jacobs, Incidents in the Life of a Slave Girl that allude to the social injustices African Americans have faced in American history.
+A number of these novelist take influence from writings like Toni Morrison's Beloved and Harriet Jacobs, Incidents in the Life of a Slave Girl that allude to the social injustices African Americans have faced in American history.
 Incorporating these themes with characteristics of the Gothic, science fiction, and dystopian genres, stories like Octavia E. Butler's have begun to gain literary honor and critique.
 Butler's work, Fledgling illustrates a unique vampire mythology, tackling notions of racial superiority and gender roles.
 Authors like Brandon Massey strategically places some of his stories in Gothic southern settings that fuel the fear of his plots.
 Much like Morrison's haunted house, placing mystery and suspense in antebellum style houses is strategic to their craft.

 As a matter of fact, the literature industry in the United States including publishing and translation has always been described as predominantly white.
-Definitely, there were some principal works written by black authors such as Narrative of the Life of Frederick Douglass (1845) by Frederick Douglass, Twelve Years a Slave (1853) by Solomon Northrup, and The Souls of Black Folk (1903) by W. E. B. Du Bois that were translated into many languages.
+Definitely, there were some principal works written by black authors such as Narrative of the Life of Frederick Douglass (1845) by Frederick Douglass, Twelve Years a Slave (1853) by Solomon Northrup, and The Souls of Black Folk (1903) by W. E. B. Du Bois that were translated into multiple languages.

 However, for each of those literary works, there were dozens of novels, short stories and poems written by white authors that gained the same or even greater recognition.
-What is more, there were many literary pieces written by non-English speaking white authors that were translated into the English language.
+What is more, there were multiple literary pieces written by non-English speaking white authors that were translated into the English language.
 These works are widely known across the United States now.
 It is proof that there is a considerable gap in the literature that is available for US readers.
 This issue contributes to the problem of racial discrimination fostering the ignorant awareness of the white community.